Scholarly Concentration

 Career Mentoring and Guidance

-Upon entry into IMPACcT, trainees are matched with an IMPACcT General Internal Medicine faculty member who will remain the trainee's mentor throughout the program.
-Career opportunities within primary care as well as other fields are discussed, and trainees are by no means committing to a career in primary care by joining the program.
-Resident mentors are also available for IMPACcT trainees.
+Upon entry into IMPACcT, trainees are matched with IMPACcT and ICE faculty who remain the trainees’ mentors throughout the program.
+Mentors and trainees hold regularly scheduled one-on-one meetings that include career mentorship.
+IMPACcT workshops include panel discussions on career opportunities within primary care as well as other fields, and trainees are by no means committing to a career in primary care by joining the program.

 Lauren Block, MD, MPH